 Standards of Provision

-For the purposes of these standards, a dwelling is defined as self contained premises used for human habitation.
+4.7 - The Councils approach in seeking open space and contributions to the provision of open space is as follows.
+Also for the purposes of these standards, a dwelling is defined as self contained premises used for human habitation.